Tim Greenamyre, MD, PhD

 Director, Pittsburgh Institute for Neurodegenerative Diseases

-We are also working, together with Dr. Laurie Sanders, to develop ‘biomarkers’ of PD, such as mtDNA damage, that will help us determine whether neuroprotective therapies are doing what they are designed to do.
+We are also working to develop ‘biomarkers’ of PD, using blood samples, that will help us determine whether neuroprotective, disease-modifying therapies are doing what they are designed to do.

 The lab uses a wide range of techniques that include molecular biology, protein chemistry, immunocytochemistry, cell culture, live-cell imaging, behavioral testing and stereotactic surgery.
 Some work involves human tissue specimens.